clevelandclimber/docker-rails7-template/README.md

 # README

-A skeletal docker container with Ruby 3.1, Rail 7.
+A skeletal development docker container with Ruby 3.1, Rail 7.
 This container is a monolith.
-Use the main branch for Sqlite3 us the postgresql branch for PostgreSQL.
+Use the 'sqlite3' branch for Sqlite3; use the 'postgresql' branch for PostgreSQL.
 > This work is based on Avdi Grimm's work at [Graceful Dev](https://graceful.dev).

 # How to copy this repository (if you're not going to fork it)